Weltraumschaf/blog.weltraumschaf.de/content/blog/AuthN-vs-AuthZ/index.md

 ## Last Words

 *Authentication* can be used without *authorization* but vice versa is not possible.
 To *authorize* someone or something – not only natural persons may be *authenticated* or *authorized*, but also entities like computers, servers, APIs, etc. – it is required to *authenticate* first to know who you grant or decline access (*authorize*).
 Eg. when you walk around in a large factory there may be *restricted areas* with a security guard protecting it.
 You must show him your corporate identity card for *authentication*.
-Then the guard looks up in his system if you are allowed to access that ares (*authorization*) and grants or declines that you go on.
+Then the guard looks up in some system, if you are allowed to access that ares (*authorization*) and grants or declines that you go on.

+**UPDATE** Above I wrote you can't do *authorization* without *authentication*.
+I think that's not completely true.
+As far as I konw this is feasable with some [zerro knowledge](https://en.wikipedia.org/wiki/Zero_knowledge) protocols, but this is a topic I have no clue at the moment.

 Cover image by [Zachary Lisko](https://unsplash.com/@liskozac) from [Unsplash](https://unsplash.com/).